clemensjarnach/hikingblog.github.io/_posts/2020-09-04-Hohe-Munde.md

 **Description:**
 - I parked at a parking lot in Obern, which I think was called Obern Parking Lot 'Klamm'.
 It is a private parking lot by a local farmer.
 - 10:00am: I started hiking
-- ...am: I reached the Rauth Hütte after approx ...h hiking
+- 11:00am: I reached the Rauth Hütte after approx 1h of hiking
 - 13:20: I was on the East Summit of the Hohe Munde.
-I took me 3:30h.
+It took me 3:30h.
 - I took an hour break
-- On the descent I saw a whole filed of Edelweiss !
+- On the descent I saw a whole field of Edelweiss !
 - 17:10 I was back down at the car.

 - **In total I hiked from 10:00am to 17:10pm.
 Distance: 20 km.
 Total elevation: 1500hm.
 Highest point: 2592m.
 Lowest Point: 1165hm**